- For many companies, adopting the bleeding edge of AI technology has become high priority.

 Over the last few years, the buzz around the rise of humanoid robots, machine learning and big data have seen many businesses rethink their business models or scramble to implement new technologies.
 This is understandable.
 PwC’s 2017 global artificial intelligence study, Sizing the prize revealed that the adoption of AI will create an additional US$15.7 trillion in global GDP by 2030.

-Setting the right pace for your business
+Setting the right pace

 For many companies, the potential of AI to increase productivity and drive business growth has meant that being on the bleeding edge of the technology has become high priority.
 It’s a focus that’s exacerbated by the fact that being seen as innovative is fast becoming marketing gold — a way to position yourself as more forward-thinking than your competitors.